 Cusco has more options than Chiclayo and Arequipa combined.
 You can fly from Bolivia to Cusco on Amaszonas from two international airports: Santa Cruz de la Sierra-Viru Viru, and La Paz.
 The La Paz route is seasonal, but if you need to get there during another time of the year, LATAM has a direct flight.

 Speaking of LATAM, you can also get to Cusco from Chile aboard South America’s largest carrier.
 LATAM runs regular flights from Santiago to Cusco.

 Finally, you can go straight from Bogota Colombia to Cusco on an Avianca flight.

 Trujillo will receive a direct flight from Santiago de Chile starting next month, on December 16th 2019.
 The route will be operated by JetSmart, which continues to expand its service.
 JetSmart started operations just two years ago, so it remains to be seen if they can last.
 These routes may not prove to be profitable, and might end up vanishing.

 To sum up, you can fly into 4 different cities in Peru.
 Consider exploring those alternative routes if you plan on taking a trip across South America.
 Instead of constantly bouncing back to hub cities, these little routes can shave time off your trip and possibly save you some money too.

-At the moment, Gringotaxis offers ride service in Cusco and Lima, but if there is enough demand we will consider expanding into these other international airports.
+At the moment, Gringotaxis offers ride service in Cusco and Lima, but if there is enough demand we will consider expanding into these other international airports in Peru.